 Eni as a local development player

 Access to energy

 New businesses in the territories

 Local development projects in the world

-Partnerships for development

-Local content

-INTRODUCTION CARBON NEUTRALITY OPERATIONAL EXCELLENCE ALLIANCES FOR DEVELOPMENT REFERENCE CONTEXT: CHALLENGES AND OPPORTUNITIES Population without access to clean cooking and electricity In 2022, 760 million people (approximately 10% of the world's population) still did not have access to electricity, mainly in Sub-Saharan Africa and South East Asia.
-In spite of the past 20 years' progress, the pandemic and energy crisis reversed the trend, particularly in developing Countries where people without access to electricity are on the rise (~+2 mln in 2022 vs. 2021), especially in Sub-Saharan Africa (+11 mln).
-Almost 2.3 billion people today use traditional biomass (coal or kerosene) for cooking, especially in Sub-Saharan African and Asian Countries.
-It is estimated that the number of people without access to clean cooking will decrease by just over 15% by 2030.
-Source: International Energy Agency (2022), World Energy Outlook 2023, IEA, Paris.
+Partnerships for development Local content REFERENCE CONTEXT: CHALLENGES AND OPPORTUNITIES Population without access to clean cooking and electricity population) still did not have access to electricity, mainly in Sub-Saharan Africa and South East Asia.
+In spite of the past 20 years' progress, the pandemic and energy crisis reversed the without access to electricity are on the rise (~+2 mln in 2022 vs. 2021), especially in Sub-Saharan Africa (+11 mln).
+Almost 2.3 billion people today use traditional biomass (coal or kerosene) for cooking, especially in Sub-Saharan African and Asian Counto clean cooking will decrease by just over 15% by 2030.